ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 on the ground or in the possession *of a* player from the inactive team, a Turnover is caused.\

 **CA[TCHING THE BALL**

-T][" here are many instances when the rules\^F call upon a player to attempt to catch the ball.
+T][" here are many instances when the rulesF call upon a player to attempt to catch the ball.
 A player that is able to catch the ball must attempt to do so, even if their coach does not want that player to catch the ball!